 UPDATE: Fact check (September 2020)

-Biden did not leak the names of SEAL Team 6 members after Osama bin Laden’s death
+Biden did not leak the names of SEAL Team 6 members after Osama bin Laden’s death.

-According to the various fact-checkers, the claim that Joe Biden leaked the information about Navy SEAL Team 6 members who were killed in the Extortion 17 tragedy is false.
+According to the various fact-checkers, the claim that Joe Biden leaked the information about Navy SEAL Team 6 members killed in the Extortion 17 tragedy is false.
 Indeed, he is not responsible or involved in any of those claims.

 The opinions expressed in this article are those of the authors and do not necessarily reflect the views of the Spec Ops Magazine.